DC-to-DC Chargers

 Your van has two battery systems: the starter battery under the hood that starts your engine, and the house battery (LiFePO4) that powers your van life stuff.
 A DC-DC charger sits between them, taking power from your alternator and properly charging your house battery while you drive.

-Your alternator is spinning anyway — the DC-DC charger lets you capture that free power.
 A couple hours of driving can add 50-80% charge to your battery, which is critical when solar falls short in winter or cloudy weather.

 Why you can't just wire the batteries together